-In a few cases the tube from the bladder (urachus) may not close off entirely.
+In a few cases the bladder tube may not close off entirely.
 Thus, urine will drip for several days from the umbilical cord keeping it damp and open to infection.

-The opening in the abdominal wall, navel, may not close completely.
-We call this opening a navel hernia.
+The opening in the abdominal wall - navel - may not close completely: we call this a navel hernia.
 The tendency for closure failure may be partially traced to the calf's parents.
+That is, it is a genetic trait passed on from the parents.
 In addition, infections of the navel area are often associated with failure to properly close the opening.